beaurancourt/blog/markdown/rewriting-travel.md

 isn't defined either, but otherwise the system is abstract, easy to run, and coherent.

-As it happens, I think this is an error in DFRPG.
+As it happens, I think the reference to arctic/winter clothing is an error in DFRPG.
 Actic Clothing and Winter Clothing are defined on DF16:16, copied here for your convenience:

 + Arctic Clothing: Counts as Winter Clothing and gives +5 to HT rolls for cold in arctic climates.
 Also gives +1 DR vs. all